 How Much Does A Veteran Get With SSD?

-There are a number of variables that will determine how much compensation you get if you qualify for SSD as a veteran with post-traumatic stress disorder.
-In general, those who qualify get SSD benefits based on age and the veteran’s average lifetime earnings.
+Several variables will determine how much compensation you get if you qualify for SSD as a veteran with post-traumatic stress disorder.
+Generally, those who qualify, get SSD benefits based on age and the veteran’s average lifetime earnings.
 You can use the Social Security Administration online benefit calculator to estimate what your SSD may be paid at.

 Drawing Other Benefits Alongside SSD

-Some are able to receive SSD while drawing other benefits in spite of income caps.
+Some can receive SSD while drawing other benefits despite income caps.
 You may be eligible to receive some or all of your SSD benefits while also collecting:

 - Private pensions